[Poo-tee weet!]

 In my constant harmonic display

-(A whistling solo frenzy which starts with a ‘hey mate’ whistle and ends with a wolf whistle)
+(A whistling solo frenzy that starts with a ‘hey there!’ whistle and ends with a wolf whistle.)

 It makes me feel like I’m happier…